BTS: Mainstream breakthrough and commercial success

-In November, BTS commenced their third concert tour, 2015 BTS LIVE "The Most Beautiful Moment in Life: On Stage", which began with three sold-out shows in Seoul, and was extended to Japan.
+In November, BTS commenced their third concert tour, 2015 BTS LIVE "The Most Beautiful Moment in Life: On Stage", beginning with three sold-out shows in Seoul.
+The tour marked the debut of their fourth EP, The Most Beautiful Moment in Life, Part 2, and was later extended to Japan.
 Thematically, the EP focused more on the serious and speculative aspects of youth, touching on the pursuit of success, loneliness, affection for their origins, and the suffering of the younger generation due to unfavorable conditions in current society.
 The album topped the weekly Gaon Album and Billboard World Albums charts.
-It also marked their first appearance on the Billboard 200 chart, making it for one week at number 171, and eight of the tracks appeared on Billboard's World Digital Songs Sales Chart.
+It also marked their first appearance on the Billboard 200 chart, making it for one week at number 171, and eight of the tracks appeared on Billboard's World Digital Song Sales chart.

 Their compilation album and the finale to their "youth trilogy", The Most Beautiful Moment in Life: Young Forever was released on May 2, 2016.
 With 300,000 presold copies, it included three new singles: "Epilogue: Young Forever", "Fire", and "Save Me", which debuted in the top three spots on the Billboard World Digital Charts.
-The album topped Gaon Weekly Chart in South Korea for two consecutive weeks and reached number 107 on the Billboard 200.
+The album topped the Gaon Album Chart in South Korea for two consecutive weeks and reached number 107 on the Billboard 200.
 The Most Beautiful Moment in Life: Young Forever won Album of the Year at the 2016 Melon Music Awards.
 BTS embarked on their Asia tour extension, 2016 BTS LIVE "The Most Beautiful Moment in Life On Stage: Epilogue" from May to August 2016.
 Tickets for the 14 shows in 10 Asian cities sold out, some in as little as five seconds.

 In September 2016, BTS released their second Japanese studio album Youth.
-The album sold 44,547 on the first day of its release, and charted 1st in the Oricon Daily Album Chart.
+The album sold 44,547 copies on the first day of its release, and charted 1st in the Oricon Daily Album Chart.
 The album was eventually certified Gold with sales of roughly over 100,000 in Japan.
 It was followed one month later in October, by their next studio album Wings, which combined the themes of youth presented in their previous "youth trilogy" with temptation and adversity.
 The album and its tracks, including the single "Blood Sweat & Tears" immediately rose to the top on eight music charts, including the Gaon Music Chart, and led the iTunes album charts in 23 countries.
-Wings opened at number 26 on the Billboard 200, with 16,000 album-equivalent units in the U.S. for the week of its release, the best week ever there for a K-pop album.
+Wings opened at number 26 on the Billboard 200, with 16,000 album-equivalent units in the US for the week of its release, the best week ever there for a K-pop album.
 It became the best-selling album in Gaon Album Chart history.